Note: The benchmarks in this post have been updated on 29th of September 2014. This PC was originally built in April 2013.

 Average gaming results in FPS @ 1920x1080 resolution, Ultra setting and maximum Anti-aliasing (MSAA):

-Because I have the PC for a longer time now I had a lot of time benchmarking, which I did in alphabetical order:
+Because I have the PC for a longer time now I had a lot of time benchmarking.
+The list in alphabetical order:

 - Batman Arkham City: 88.7